spdk/spdk/scripts/perf/nvmf/README.md

 ### fio_bin
 Path to the fio binary that will be used to compile SPDK and run the test.
 If not specified, then the script will use /usr/src/fio/fio as the default.
+### extra_params
+Space separated string with additional settings for "nvme connect" command other than -t, -s, -n and -a.

 ## fio
 Fio job parameters.